KobayashiComputing/DailyDues/dev_diary.md

 ## 2025-10-12: (Sunday)
 Updated the 'getTaskDetailsString()' in 'task.py'.
 Fixed a couple of bugs with button color changes not happening immediately when paused, etc.

+## 2025-10-13: (Monday)
+Updated the 'appVersion' and 'dbVersion' strings both to '1.00', and made a couple of other, very minor changes.

+Next is:
+- update the text for the 'Help' menu item
+- get the 'README.md' file ready for 'publication'!

+And then... start thinking about refinements and new features... maybe version 2.0?!